-The details of the 1993 study may also be found in Lantz, Luke, and May (1994).
-In that study, they included a static vs dynamic target condition to replicate the findings from the ganzfeld, but dropped the sender condition: all trials were conducted without a sender.
+The details of the 1993 study may also be found in Lantz et al. (1994).
+In that study, they included a static-versus-dynamic target condition to replicate the findings from the ganzfeld, but dropped the sender condition: All trials were conducted without a sender.

-Target Pools - 1993
+Target Pools

-For this experiment, Lantz, Luke, and May redesigned both the static and dynamic targets with the constraint that they all must conform to the topic, size, and affectivity homogeneity of the original static targets.
-Surprisingly enough, they identified a large number of videos that could be edited to produce 50 National Geographic-like segments: an airplane ride through Bryce Canyon in Utah or a scanning panoramic view of Yosemite Falls.
-Lantz, Luke, and May selected a single frame from within each dynamic target video clip, which was characteristic of the entire clip, to act as its static equivalent.
+For this experiment, Lantz et al. redesigned both the static and dynamic targets with the constraint that they all must conform to the topic, size, and affectivity homogeneity of the original static targets.
+Surprisingly enough, they identified a large number of videos that could be edited to produce 50 segments comparable to the static targets: an airplane ride through Bryce Canyon in Utah or a scanning panoramic view of Yosemite Falls.
+They selected a single frame from within each dynamic target video clip, which was characteristic of the entire clip, to act as its static equivalent.